JacksonWuxs/ChatRobot/Robot/data/nlu.md

 - The news about [Airbus](key)

 ## intent:search_market
+- Market
+- Does the market get strong?
+- What is the market index?
 - I want to know something about the market.
 - How is the [US](country) market performance today?
 - How is the market today?
 - How about [China](counrty) market?

+## intent:search_joke
+- Can you tell me a joke?
+- Give me a joke
+- Make me laugh
+- joke
+- Get jokes

 ## intent:help
+- What can you search
+- You are
 - What can you do for me
 - who are you?
 - What can you do